isovector/certainty-by-construction/src/book/1-agda.lagda.md

   true  ∨⅋ true  = true
 ```

-Here we have taken the same approach as in `not`: for each argument, we
+Here we have taken the same approach as in `def:not`: for each argument, we
 enumerate every possibilities, giving the answer on the right side of the equals
 sign.
 You will notice that this strategy grows enormously; a function of five
 booleans would require 32 clauses to enumerate every possibility.
 Fortunately,
-this is not the only way to define `_∨_`.
+this is not the only way to define `def:_∨_`.
 We can instead throw some thought at
 the problem, and realize the goal is to identify whether or not one of the
-arguments is `true`.
+arguments is `ctor:true`.
 This doesn't require pattern matching on *both*
 parameters---some clever thought indicates we can get away with matching only on
 one.

-If the argument we matched on is `true`, we're done, without looking at the
+If the argument we matched on is `ctor:true`, we're done, without looking at the
 other argument.
-If our matched argument is `false`, then the result is `true`
+If our matched argument is `ctor:false`, then the result is `ctor:true`
-only when the second argument is `true`.
+only when the second argument is `ctor:true`.
 In neither case do we need to inspect
 both of the arguments!
 We can take advantage of this fact by using a variable to
 abstract over the second parameter.
-Instead, let us define `_∨_` in this way:
+Instead, let us define `def:_∨_` in this way:

 ```agda
   _∨_ : Bool → Bool → Bool